colleenobrien3/practice/README.md

 ## Description

 Hello MedTrak Team!
 Thank you for taking the time to look at my new and improved challenge!
-Last time I did the challenge, I focused more on creating all the players and getting their individual sets of die and buttons to align with their virtual counterparts.
+Last time I did the challenge, I focused more on creating all the players in the DOM and getting their individual sets of die and buttons to align with their virtual counterparts.
 Because of this, I did not have much time to write out the actual logic for scoring the game.
-Therefore, I wanted to show you all how I would go about implementing some of that logic, so I did so in this version of the challenge.
+Therefore, I wanted to show you all how I would go about implementing some of that logic, so that is what I did in this version of the challenge.

 ## Technologies